-Chairman: Vincent Yik Philip Ling, Tan Cheng Kiong, Terence Chia & A/Prof Tan Boon Yeow Members: In Attendance: NUPC(Nicholas Koh) (Audit Committee should comprise all independent people, hence CC is not member but in attendance)
+Chairman: Vincent Yik

+Members: Philip Ling, Tan Cheng Kiong, Terence Chia & A/Prof Tan Boon Yeow

+In Attendance: NUPC(Nicholas Koh)

+(Audit Committee should comprise all independent people, hence CC is not member but in attendance)

-- 1. To oversee financial reporting, internal controls and risk management, as well as ensuring the establishment of comprehensive frameworks for these areas. - implemented. - 3.
+- 1. To oversee financial reporting, internal controls and risk management, as well as ensuring the establishment of comprehensive frameworks for these areas. - 2.
+To oversee the internal audit function and ensuring that external audit recommendations are followed-up and implemented. - 3.
 To perform other tasks that are consistent with the work of the committee.